redcurry/LearningFSharp/DomainModelingMadeFunctional/notes.md

 * Also for entities, disallow structural equality using the attributes ``[<NoEquality; NoComparison>]``, so entities will have to be compared by using their IDs explicitly

+## Chapter 6

+* To keep the domain clean, we should model both integrity (e.g., value within proper range, order has at least one order line) and consistency (e.g., total bill is equal to sum of orders)

+* For simple values, make the type constructor private, and instead write a "create" function inside a module with the same name as the type:

+      type UnitQuantity = private UnitQuantity of int

+      module UnitQuantity =
+          let create qty =
+            ...

+  and write a "value" function to extract the value when pattern matching:

+      let value (UnitQuantity qty) = qty

+* Numeric values can be annotated with "units of measure"

+* Enforce lists to have at least one element by creating a NonEmptyList type:

+      type NonEmptyList<'a> =
+        { First: 'a
+          Rest:  'a list }

+* When modeling business rules, instead of

+      type CustomerEmail =
+        | Unverified of EmailAddress
+        | Verified   of EmailAddress

+  use a new type VerifiedEmailAddress that can only be created by the e-mail verification service:

+      type CustomerEmail =
+        | Unverified of EmailAddress
+        | Verified   of VerifiedEmailAddress

+  so that it's impossible for anyone to create a Verified customer e-mail

+* Use aggregates to guarantee consistency, making use that if they are saved to a database, all its contents are saved in the same transaction

+* When ensuring consistency between bounded contexts, it may be easier to rely on "eventual consistency," i.e., the system will be consistent some time in the future, not immediately (because that can take time)

+* For aggregates within a bounded context, eventual consistency can be used, but there are cases where multiple aggregates must be involved in a single transaction (e.g., money being transferred)

+* In some cases, the transaction can be refactored to be an entity itself;
+  and, in general, aggregates can be created freely for just one use case